 By the way, the Japanese style is most attractive for Feng Shui lovers.
 Since harmony in it is observed in everything and the therapeutic effect of such design is not in doubt it implies fencing housing from the outside world, resting from the hustle and bustle behind a closed door, immersion in loved ones.
 But at the same time, he leaves a lot of personal space inside the apartment.
 Which, according to the Japanese, is also one of the components of human happiness.

 Everything that the Japanese style strives for in the interior is simplicity, comfort and coziness.

 Colors and materials

-Beautiful combinations of colors, mostly natural (white, milk, cream, beige, red, and the like), nothing artificial, laconic forms, and minimalism in things these are the basic principles of interior decoration in oriental style.
+Beautiful combinations of colors, mostly natural (white, milk, cream, beige, red, and the like), nothing artificial, laconic forms, and minimalism in things.
+These are the basic principles of interior decoration in the oriental style.
 But you shouldn’t be limited to natural color materials used for furniture and decoration should be natural.

 It is impossible to imagine a Japanese style apartment with a lot of furniture.
 It should contain exclusively functional things.